Many of our good habits start vanishing when our lives become more and more hectic.

 We often see the elderly go to bed around 8:00 at night and wake up at 4:00 in the morning.
 In my opinion, they figured life out.

 This routine may sound boring to some, but think about how this reduces stress in their life.
+Reducing stress from your body and brain is one of the most healthy choices you can make.
 If a boring life results in lowering stress too, you can count me in!

 The benefits of waking up early should make everyone want to start right away.
 The problem is that it takes a lot of self-discipline to keep this up for most people.